 Update: Richard Fernandez on our own feast of Crispian.
 In case Wretchard the Cat ever notices this, which is ridiculously unlikely, I think the basic problem was that the average Aussie was pissed off.
 Maybe not about all the same things but largely in one direction about some key things.
 Wages have stagnated for years and many people seem worse off despite working harder and harder.
 It’s harder to buy a home and have kids than it ever was.
 Regulation is rampant and the economy is struggling, not least because our greatest assets are hobbled by politics and political interests that are not in the public’s interest.
 Plus, polls have been meaningless globally since 2016.
 Anyway, Australia lives to fight another day!
-On quite different matters, things in la Reppublica of Italia are hotting up and pj media reckons their socialists are in a snit!
-Happy Days!
+(On quite different but simultaneous matters, things in La Reppublica of Italia are hotting up and pj media reckons their socialists are in a snit!
+Happy Days!)

 Welcome to the day after.